chenyun122/CYDropDownMenu/README.md

 ## Installation
 ###  CocoaPods
-To integrate StepIndicator into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CYDropDownMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```ruby
 platform :ios, '8.0'
 use_frameworks!